 Matter wave perspective

 It is a well established scientific fact that electrons exhibit a wavelike quality.
 Just like light, electrons can be refracted when passed through a narrow gap.
-Based on this discovery, Erin Schrödinger developed a set of equations, which describe the evolution of a spherical wave.
+Based on this discovery, Erwin Schrödinger developed a set of equations, which describe the evolution of a spherical wave.
 This led to the proposal of an electron cloud, whereby the exact location of the electron can never be truly established.
 It is a curious fact that no one knows for sure the exact radius of an electron.
 Sizes vary from the classical interpretation of 2.817×10-15 m to zero, where the electron is defined as a point of charge.

 The Schrödinger Equations predict the evolution of a spherical wave in 3D space.
 These orbital patterns have been verified by charging a simple hydrogen atom.
-As the electron cloud becomes energised, the different patterns formed by the electron cloud can be imaged.
+As the electron cloud becomes energised, the different patterns are formed by the electron cloud, which can be imaged.
 The sphere is only the first orbital type to appear.
 This is called an S-orbital.
 The Second type is the P-orbital, which appears as two opposite spheres, separated by the nucleus.
 Each of these different orbital shapes come in four kinds, S, P, D and F. The pattern of this evolution follows a specific geometric pattern.

 In our new theory of Atomic Geometry, we examine the nature of these orbital shells from the perspective of the Platonic and Archimedean solids, which nest perfectly inside once another.
 The result is a geometric model of the atom that is more accurate than the Bohr model, and simpler to grasp, as it can be constructed in 3D using simple card.